plukkie/ztdserver/README.md

   This can be changed with variables DHCPSTART=151 and DHCPSTOP=170

 What the script will do?
-- install some required packages to have docker enabled
+- install some required packages to have docker and docker-composer enabled
 - create user.group for ztd folder, default www-data
 - setup the ztd folder structure for images, scripts, config leds.
   The default is /tftpboot/...